 The vandalism had no apparent hate crime motivation, but the graffiti included the words, “f**k you” and “dirty b*****s.”

 One professor who teaches in SciTech believed the language might have targeted her because she’s the only female faculty member in the area.

 Despite her concerns, the police were able to determine the graffiti occurred in a random place and used random profanity.

-Although campus police do have forensic evidence, Parrish explained that the video footage is the biggest key because it can be used to receive admissions from the suspects.
+Campus police do have forensic evidence, but Parrish explained that the video footage is the biggest key because it can be used to receive admissions from the suspects.

 Campus police have the same authority, responsibilities and jurisdiction as any municipal police department.

 Due to staffing levels, officers can’t specialize in certain areas, and some cases may require assistance from the state police.